makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Open PR & Add Reviewers
 * [ ] Iterate until polls are ended and exec doc is confirmed
 * [ ] Confirm Exec Doc Actions
+  * [ ] Check that every action present in the spell code is present in the Exec Doc
+  * [ ] Check that every action in the Exec Doc is present in the spell code
 * [ ] Make sure CI PASS
 * [ ] Add Exec Hash
   * [ ] Run `make exec-hash` for current date, or `date=YYYY-MM-DD` and update spell code accordingly